Awni00/abstract_transformer/icml/oPuj.md

 > CIFAR is very object-centric and a single-object dataset

+> I’d like to know why the authors think that Image classification on CIFAR benefits from the relational modelling.
+It clearly does, as we can see in the results

 It is true that the CIFAR datasets contain a single object per image.
 We view the utility of the explicit relational processing mechanisms of our architecture as applying to processing and reasoning about visual relationships between object *parts* and different patches of the image.
 For example, this may allow the model to detect and represent different types of symmetries in the image or to represent visual similarities between object parts occurring in different locations in the image.

 > It can be enough to look at one or very few tokens of a CIFAR image and directly tell what the class would be.